A Steves Family Report

 Most Interesting Demonstrations: The precision slate-splitting demonstration at the slate mines in North Wales.
 The medieval knight at the Tower of London who explained his armor and then demonstrated medieval sword fighting tactics — nearly killing his squire.

 A key to happy travel is to use the car for the countryside and turn it in for the cities.
-From Heathrow, ride the bus directly to Bath (a genteel place to overcome jet lag).
+From Heathrow, you can ride the bus directly to Bath (a genteel place to overcome jet lag).
 Pick up the car there for small town and rural wandering and drop it in Edinburgh.
-After seeing Edinburgh, we hopped a cheap flight (booked a few days in advance in England by phone) back to London for a big city finale to our family adventure.
+After seeing Edinburgh, we hopped a cheap flight (booked a few days in advance) back to London for a big-city finale to our family adventure.